Microsoft earnings beat expectations thanks to strong cloud performance

 The reason for this, Microsoft argues, is lower phone revenue (“phone revenue was immaterial and declined $361 million,” Microsoft writes), though this was offset by growth in search, Windows and gaming revenue.
 The number of Xbox Live active users is holding steady at about 53 million and search revenue grew 10 percent year-over-year (likely driven by the integration of Bing into Windows 10).

 Office 365 and the rest of Microsoft’s productivity tools have also long been a fast-growing segment for the company.
 This quarter, Microsoft reported revenue of $8.4 billion (up 21 percent) for this area.
+In our conversation, Rodriguez noted that Office 365 now also has 27 million customers on the consumer side.

 LinkedIn revenue was also up in the last quarter and went from $975 million in Q3 to $1.065 billion in the last quarter.